-The LNG will be stored in two full containment LNG storage tanks each designed to store 160,000 m (1,006,000 barrels) of LNG at a temperature of -270 °F and a normal pressure of one to four psig.
-Each tank will have a primary nine percent nickel steel inner container and a secondary post-stressed concrete outer container wall, a reinforced concrete outer container bottom, a reinforced concrete domed roof and an aluminum insulated support deck suspended from the outer container roof over the inner container (see Figure 1.1-3).
+The LNG will be stored in two full containment LNG storage tanks each designed to store 160,000 m3 (1,006,000 barrels) of LNG at a temperature of -270 °F and a normal pressure of one to four psig.
+Each tank will have a primary nine percent nickel steel inner container and a secondary post-stressed concrete outer container wall, a reinforced concrete outer container bottom, a reinforced concrete domed roof and an aluminum insulated support deck suspended from the outer container roof over the inner container (Figure 1.1-3).
 These tanks are designed and will be constructed so that both the primary container and the secondary container are capable of independently containing the stored LNG.
-The primary container is capable of containing the cryogenic liquid and of controlling vapor resulting from product release from the inner container.
+The primary container contains the cryogenic liquid under normal operating conditions.
+The secondary container is capable of containing the cryogenic liquid and of controlling vapor resulting from product release from the inner container.
 The outside diameter of the outer container will be approximately 267 feet and the height of the top of the dome is approximately 180 feet above grade.